binste/basic_reproducibility_guide/2_During_the_analysis/4_Documentation.md

 Throughout your script or notebook, you should provide information on assumptions you make, reasons on why you do non-obvious steps, etc. Remember, this not only helps others but first and foremost yourself!

 > “Code tells you how, Comments tell you why.” — [Jeff Atwood (Coding Horror)](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)

+I'll took the following example from [Software development skills for data scientists - treycausey.com](http://treycausey.com/software_dev_skills.html) as I believe it summarizes rather well what the intent of inline comments should be.

+> You've probably heard that you should comment your code many times.
+So, you wrote things like this:
+> ```python
+> # import packages
+> import pandas as pd
+> # load some data
+> df = pd.read_csv('data.csv', skiprows=2)
+> ```
+> These are bad comments.
+They don't add any information.
+Why is that skiprows parameter set to 2?
+Are there comments at the beginning of data.csv?
+Something like this might be preferable:
+> ```python
+> # Data contains two lines of description text, skip to avoid errors.
+> df = pd.read_csv('data.csv', skiprows=2)
+> ```

+(I myself am guilty of writing `# load data` way too many times...)

 ### Documentation at beginning of a script
 At the beginning of a script you can place a short summary on what the script does.